How To Become a Millionaire During The Depression

 These laws were later ruled unconstitutional, but the point is that the people with liquid cash were spending it in way that made them millions, especially in industries necessary to the war effort.
 Yes, the stock market crashed, but the stocks could still be bought at undervalued prices and those with cash invested at the bottom of the market.

-The tactic to be learned from this is a simple one that the people who use my Money Management Software implement right away.
+The tactic to be learned from this is a simple one, and is on that the business owners who use my Cash Flow Management Software implement right away.
 They stash cash.
 In case you missed it, here is THE GOLDEN NUGGET: When it comes to money, the only thing you have to fear is having no liquid cash to get you through an economic crisis.

 What should you be doing?
 My clients are getting rid of their credit debt and stashing liquid cash like crazy.
 They are sleeping well at night and will make it through whatever comes.
 They are “protecting their cash like a junk yard dog.”
-Does that mean you should sit on your cash and do nothing to recover the losses you may have sustained?
+Does that mean you should sit on all of your cash and do nothing to recover the losses you may have sustained?
 Absolutely not!
+Just be very careful what you buy, and make sure that whatever that is, that you have it in your physical posession.
+Look at all the people who are buying physical gold and silver.
+They are NOT buying the precious metals ETFs on the stock market because they can’t see the physical metals anywhere that are backing up those stock shares and they aren’t foolish enough to take their word for it either.
+If you can’t physically feel it or touch it or hold it in your hand, you don’t have it or own it.

 How To Become a Millionaire During The Depression